utPLSQL/utPLSQL/docs/userguide/expectations.md

 `ut.expect( a_actual ).to_be_like( a_mask [, a_escape_char] )`

-Parameters `a_mask` and `a_escape_char` represent valid parameters of the [Oracle LIKE condition](https://docs.oracle.com/database/121/SQLRF/conditions007.htm#SQLRF52142).
+Parameters `a_mask` and `a_escape_char` represent valid parameters of the [Oracle LIKE condition](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Pattern-matching-Conditions.html).

-If you use Oracle Database version 11.2.0.4, you may run into Oracle Bug 14402514: WRONG RESULTS WITH LIKE ON CLOB USING ESCAPE CHARACTER.
-In this case we recommend to use `match` instead of `be_like`.

 Usage:
 ```sql linenums="1"